-The Statement has been reviewed by the external auditors in compliance with Paragraph 15.23 of the Listing Requirements of Bursa Securities and was performed in accordance with Recommended Practice Guide 5 (Revised 2015) Guidance for Auditors on Engagements to Report on the Statement on Risk Management and Internal Control included in the Annual Report ("RPG 5") issued by the Malaysian Institute of Accountants.
+This Statement has been reviewed by the external auditors in compliance with Paragraph 15.23 of the Listing Requirements of Bursa Securities and was performed in accordance with Recommended Practice Guide 5 (Revised 2015) Guidance for Auditors on Engagements to Report on the Statement on Risk Management and Internal Control included in the Annual Report ("RPG 5") issued by the Malaysian Institute of Accountants.
 RPG 5 does not require the external auditor to form an opinion on the adequacy and effectiveness of the risk management and internal control systems of the Group.
 Based on their review, the external auditors have reported that nothing has come to their attention that causes them to believe that this Statement is inconsistent with their understanding of the process the Board has adopted in the review of the adequacy and integrity of the risk management and internal control system of the Group.

-This Statement on Risk Management and Internal Control is made in accordance with the resolution of the Board of Directors date 26 April 2016.
+This Statement on Risk Management and Internal Control is made in accordance with the resolution of the Board of Directors dated 21 April 2017.

-CHAIRMAN'S STATEMENT
+CHAIRMAN'S STATEMENT AND MANAGEMENT DISCUSSION AND ANALYSIS

-On behalf of the Board of Directors of the Company, I am pleased to present the Annual Report and Audited Accounts of the Company and the Group for the financial year ended 31 December 2015.
+On behalf of the Board of Directors of the Company, I am pleased to present the Annual Report and Audited Financial Statements of the Company and the Group for the financial year ended 31 December 2016 ("FY2016").